 Bin a floating-point time series following one of three different modalities:

-• Bin a floating-point time series into a finite-state time series with b uniform sized bins, and return the size of the bins.
-If the size of each bin is too small, less than \(10 \epsilon\), then all entries are placed in the same bin and an error is set. (\(\epsilon\) is the double-precision machine epsilon.)
+uniform sized bins, and return the size of the bins.
+If the size of each bin is too small, less than \(10 \epsilon\), then all entries are placed in the same bin and an error is set. (\(\epsilon\) is the double-precision machine epsilon.)step

-• Bin a floating-point time series into bins of a specified size step, and return the number of bins.
-If the bin size is too small, less than \(10 \epsilon\), then an error is set.
+, and return the number of bins.
+If the bin size is too small, less than \(10 \epsilon\), then an error is set.bounds

 Bin a floating-point time series and return a list giving the binned sequence, the number of bins and either the bin sizes or bin bounds.